remdui/MultivariateNormativeModeling/README.md

 - `Xenon` is used for automated code complexity checks.
 Xenon uses Radon under the hood.
 Docs for Xenon can be found [here](https://xenon.readthedocs.io/en/latest/).
 Run Xenon using `poetry`:

     ```bash
-    poetry run xenon --max-absolute A --max-modules A --max-average A ./src
+    poetry run xenon --max-absolute B --max-modules A --max-average A ./src
     ```

   Meaning of the flags: